Fvrneto/Active-Gaming---TechLabs-2022/README.md

 # Active-Gaming-TechLabs-2022

 This repository is the 2022 TechLabs AI project called “Active Gaming”.
 The goal of the project was to train an AI to enable controlling a video game by movements detected via WebCam.
 More specifically, it was planned to control the popular game “Snake” by lifting the arms up, down, left, or right.
 We have achieved to train an AI to take a snapshot with the WebCam and predict the direction the person is showing.
+Several models have been tested, best results in the prediction of a WebCam image were achieved with the model based on the pretrained Shufflenet_v2_x1_0 model.

 The main files in the repository are :